How to Deal with Home Insurance Adjusters: What to Say & Avoid

 Can I dispute my insurance adjuster's estimate?

-Yes — and you should if it doesn't cover your actual repair costs.
-Start by requesting an itemized, written breakdown of the estimate.
-Then compare it against independent contractor quotes and submit a formal written dispute citing specific line-item discrepancies.
-Most insurers have an internal appeals process, and many policies include an appraisal clause that allows both sides to bring in neutral appraisers to resolve disagreements.
+Yes, and you should if it doesn't cover your actual repair costs.
+Start by requesting an itemized, written breakdown of the estimate, then compare it against independent contractor quotes and submit a formal written dispute.
+Most insurers have an internal appeals process, and many policies include an appraisal clause that lets both sides bring in neutral appraisers to resolve disagreements.

 How long does a home insurance adjuster have to settle a claim?